lasse-it/Instawall/README.md

 Setup
 =========================================

 To setup the wall edit config.php.sample, and enter your instagram api access token, then rename it to config.php, now upload it to your webserver and goto index.html.
-Here you need to enter your hashtag without the # in the yourtag field, then enter the number of pics to load (max 20) and click on the CSS you wan't, default is CSS 1 unless you have uploaded other CSS'es to the css folder.
+Here you need to enter your hashtag without the # in the yourtag field, then enter the number of pics to load (max 20, Instagram limitation) and click on the CSS you want, default is CSS 1 unless you have uploaded other CSS'es to the css folder.
 If you wan't another CSS you can upload it to the css folder with the name *.css, the * is a number between 1 and 20, then choose that number, at the index page.
 It's optimized for 1080x1920 fullscreen (F11) at 90% zoom.

 CSS
 ==========================================